vyamkovyi/SSProto/README.md

 program) may be tuned for more applications where it is essential to keep only specific server files in sync with clients.

-## Is it secure?

-All communications are secured by hardcoded TLS key.
-However, it is expected that received files may contain executable data.
-For this reason, files are also signed by ed448-decaf key, which is fast enough if you care about the speed.
+All communications are secured using hardcoded TLS key.

-## Copyrights?
+## License

 Copyright © 2018 Hexawolf